nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `TAG`        | t/  | Updated tag(s) of employee          | **Optional**   | -             |

 <div markdown="span" class="alert alert-primary">:bulb:
-  <p>There must be <em>at least one</em> update parameter provided (such as name, phone, email, etc.).
-Otherwise, Coydir will not run the command, as you would not be editing anything at all!</p>
+  There must be _at least one_ update parameter provided (such as name, phone, email, etc.).
+Otherwise, Coydir will not run the command, as you would not be editing anything at all!
 </div>

 Example: